How to prepare your distribution centre for e-commerce peak seasons

 Consumers are increasingly taking care of all holiday shopping online.
 In the United States alone, holiday e-commerce spending in 2019 will rise 13.2 percent to $135.35 billion.
 That’s more than three times the rate of total retail spending growth.
 Traditionally, the holiday season is roughly one month, defined in the US as the period between Thanksgiving (the fourth Thursday in November) and Christmas.

-However, peak season is no longer only about delivering Christmas gifts on time.
+However, e-commerce peak season is no longer only about delivering Christmas gifts on time.
 With about 40 percent of e-commerce sales being returned, peak season has extended well into January.
 Combined with the globalisation of regional holidays, distributors might be looking at an annual wheel of multiple peak seasons.

 The massive eruption of shipments during relatively short time periods is a challenge for distributors, for several reasons: 1) Systems and equipment are overstretched, increasing the risk of breakdown at peak time; and 2) The need for additional manning is often accommodated for with temporary staff, who don’t have the same level of training and experience to handle critical situations.

 Choosing the capacity level of your sortation system is a relatively permanent decision; scaling sortation systems up or down is not done overnight.
 As such, fluctuating activity levels in distribution throughout the year makes it difficult to decide on the scope of a sortation system.
-Should you design a sortation system based on regular activity levels with the risk of working well above capacity during peak season?
+Should you design an e-commerce sortation system based on regular activity levels with the risk of working well above capacity during peak season?
 Or go for a system with higher capacity to easily accommodate for busy times with the risk of paying for overcapacity?

 To find the right balance, we recommend you consider the tips below in combination with designing your sortation system based on parcel mix projections.